ProfessorSeanEX/Dev_NovaAI/Documentation/README.md

    - Follow the journey from the first spark to the current iteration.

 3. **Master the Map**:
-   - Study `Guides/FolderStructure.md` to understand NovaAI’s modular design.
+   - Study `Guides/FolderStructure.md`, `FileTypeUsed.md`, and `FileStructure.md` to understand NovaAI’s modular design.
-   - Use this guide to connect systems and unlock new functionality.
+   - Use these guides to connect systems and unlock new functionality.

 ---